nnn1590/gcmm/Readme.md

   Gamecube
 ------------
-On the GameCube you will need a Gecko SD adapter in the slot A and place the memory card on slot B.
+On the GameCube you will need a sd2sp2/Gecko SD adapter.
+You can than choose where the MCBACKUP Folder is
+Y: for sd2sp2
+A/B: Where the GeckoSD is inserted

+than you can choose where the Memory Card is inserted

 ------------------------------
 Loading / Running the app: